.

 - Which cannabis strain to choose?

-Does smoking weed cause social anxiety?
+Does smoking weed cause anxiety?
 Or does it make the condition worse?
 It depends on who you ask.
 Cannabis contains hundreds of interesting phytochemicals.
-Some of these compounds, including THC and CBD, interface with receptors that are, incidentally, targets of numerous anti-anxiety medications.
+Some of these compounds, including THC and CBD, can interface with receptors that are, incidentally, targets of numerous anti-anxiety medications.
 Now, researchers are trying to find out if these plant-based molecules can offer beneficial effects through these mechanisms.
 Find out everything you need to know about cannabis, CBD, and anxiety below.

 What Is Anxiety?

-Overactivity of the brain | Past trauma | Genetic inheritance |
+Stress | Past trauma | Genetic inheritance |

-Hormonal imbalance | History of drug abuse |
+Hormonal imbalance | History of drug abuse | Insomnia |

-Overactivity of the brain | Past trauma | ||||||
+Stress | Past trauma | ||||||

 Genetic inheritance | Hormonal imbalance | ||||||

-History of drug abuse |
+History of drug abuse | |||||||

 People diagnosed with GAD often feel restless and worried, have a hard time concentrating, and can even experience dizziness and heart palpitations.
 GAD can spike during social situations, work, and public gatherings.
 Ultimately, the condition can rob people of the joy of socialising and enjoying special moments in life.
 A range of natural lifestyle interventions exist to help tackle the symptoms of GAD, such as: